prussianblue-cms/project-template/docs/ddev-commands.md

 Use example: `ddev pb-config-update-module web/modules/contrib/prussianblue_builder`

+**REVIEW CAREFULLY**.
+This command is of great help, but it's not magic.
+You still need to review the changes performed on the configuration files, make sure they are what you need and prevent introducing problematic changes.

 ### pb-config-refresh-reference
 Exports the default configuration provided by the current site code, including the PB contrib modules, so it can be used as reference for patching.
 Note that if there are uncommitted changes to the module being updated, the changes present will still affect the reference configuration generated.
 If you want the reference to be based on the latest committed config, stash your changes before running this command.